 William Foxlow

-Nationality: unknown
+Nationality: English

 Regimental commission dates:

-Ensign 29 March 1776
+Ensign, 29 March 1776

 Location during the Northern Campaign of 1777: Ireland or Great Britain